masumndc1/monitoring-formula/README.md

-# salt formula to setup nagios and grafana in a cluster
+# Salt formula to setup nagios and grafana in a cluster

 ## Example infra:
 ```